-Some of the most interesting places to visit in Galiyat includes:
+Some of the most interesting places to visit in Galiyat include:

 The pipeline track is monitored with remote cameras and is suitable for families and kids.
-You can spot monkeys, local varieties of birds and butterflies along the way.
-Information about flora and fauna in the Galiyat area is posted by Forestry departments along the track that provides useful information on various species of birds and animals in the Galiyat region.
+You can spot monkeys and local varieties of birds and butterflies along the way.
+Information about flora and fauna in the Galiyat area is posted by Forestry departments along the track which provides useful information on various species of birds and animals in the Galiyat region.

 Miranjani is another 4.9 km long trek that can be covered in 1.5 hours.
 The trek starts near the governor’s house in Nathiagali and takes you across beautiful vegetation and tall pine trees.
 The view from the top of Mirajani is worth watching.

 Trekking in a mountainous area can be challenging especially if you do not exercise regularly.
-If yo plan to camp in remote locations, it is recommended to take a local guide from Nathiagali with local knowledge.
-There are occassional sightings of wildlife in the region.
+If you plan to camp in remote locations, it is recommended to take a local guide from Nathiagali with local knowledge.
+There are occasional sightings of wildlife in the region.

 Miranjani hiking track is for seasoned hikers and should be completed in around 1.5 hours.
 A beginner can take around 3 hours to cover this track.
 Make sure to hire a local guide to accompany you, as it is not marked track and local area knowledge is essential for safety.
 The return hiking trip can be made in a day.
 It is advised to start early in the day and carry enough water to last for 8 hours.

-A basic first aid kit is suggested along with adequate clothing, comfortable hiking boots and a walking stick.
+A basic first aid kit is suggested along with adequate clothing, comfortable hiking boots, and a walking stick.
 The track is not very steep and can be easily traversed by average hikers as well.
-On a clear day, you can see the snow-clad tops of Nanga Parbat, the ninth highest peak in the world.
-The track starts near the governor house in Nathiagali.
+On a clear day, you can see the snow-clad tops of Nanga Parbat, the ninth-highest peak in the world.
+The track starts near the governor’s house in Nathiagali.
 A local guide can be hired in the main bazaar area in Nathiagali.